RibonDAO/ribon-subgraph/README.md

 ### 🚀 Build

-The build command will update the subgraph.yaml with the mumbai configuration and then re-compile the subgraph
+The build command will update the subgraph.yaml with the ethereum mainnet configuration and then re-compile the subgraph

 ```shell
 yarn build